-If you’re like me and like sweets, but have someone in your life who is a diabetic, then these New Fashioned Apricot Oatmeal Cookies will not only surprise you by how good they are, but even those who are sugar challenged can enjoy these, too.
+If you’re like me and like sweets, but have someone in your life who is a diabetic, then these Apricot Oatmeal Cookies will not only surprise you by how good they are, but even those who are sugar challenged can enjoy these, too.

 As with all things moderation is key, especially for the diabetic in your life.
 These have added dried apricots, but feel free to leave out.